coq-community/awesome-coq/README.md

 - [Mathematical Components](http://math-comp.github.io) - Formalization of mathematical theories, focusing in particular on group theory.
 - [Math Classes](https://github.com/coq-community/math-classes) - Abstract interfaces for mathematical structures based on type classes.
 - [Odd Order Theorem](https://github.com/math-comp/odd-order) - Formal proof of the Odd Order Theorem, a landmark result of finite group theory.
+- [Puiseuxth](https://github.com/roglo/puiseuxth) - Proof of Puiseux's theorem and computation of roots of polynomials of Puiseux's series.
 - [UniMath](https://github.com/UniMath/UniMath) - Library which aims to formalize a substantial body of mathematics using the univalent point of view.

 ### Verified Software